Koteswararao-Gutta/Smart_Blind_Stick-/README.md

 - Mention any collaborators, mentors, or institutions that contributed to the project.
 ## Recognized as the best project in Techknow - 2019 First Edition.

-Feel free to customize this README template to best fit your project's details and style.
-Add more sections or modify existing ones as needed.
-Remember to include images, diagrams, or links to videos that can help users better understand your Smart Blind Stick project.